speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 ## Development Workflow: The Reality of MLIR Development

 Now that you understand the structure, let's talk about the **actual workflow** you'll use when developing MLIR code.
-This isn't the idealized "write-compile-run" of textbooks—it's the messy reality of compiler development.
+This isn't the idealized "write-compile-run" of textbooks, it's the messy reality of compiler development.

 ### The Iterative Cycle